Super Mai Khola Cascade Hydropower Station

-The plant is owned and developed by Mai Khola Hydropower Pvt.Ltd., an IPP of Nepal.
+The plant is owned and developed by Mai Khola Hydropower Pvt.
+Ltd., an IPP of Nepal.
 The plant started generating electricity from 2077-03-31BS.
 The generation licence will expire in 2110-11-04 BS, after which the plant will be handed over to the government.
 The power station is connected to the national grid and the electricity is sold to Nepal Electricity Authority.

 Finance

-The project cost was NPR 55.75 crore, from which 41.75 crore is financed by the bank and remaining is private equity from the developer.
+The project cost was NPR 55.75 crore, of which 41.75 crore was financed by the bank and the rest was private equity from the developer.